fgm/mongodb/README.md

 ### 2: mongodb_debug

-A variable primarily for developers, mongodb_debug causes a collection to return a `mongoDebugCollection` and `mongoDebugCursor` instead of their normal equivalents.
+A variable primarily for developers, mongodb_debug causes a collection to return a `MongoDebugCollection` and `MongoDebugCursor` instead of their normal equivalents.
 If not defined, defaults to `FALSE`.

     $conf['mongodb_debug'] = FALSE;